zteeed/zteeed.github.io/_posts/2020-11-10-introduction-to-hacking-android.md

 }
 ```

-The `e` attribute of `j.b.a(this)` is well used, which corresponds to the function taking as argument what one can assume to be the strange id in base64.
+The `e` attribute of `l.b.a(this)` is well used, which corresponds to the function taking as argument what one can assume to be the strange id in base64.
 And it's `x.k(str)` that is passed as an argument.

 3) `com/tempmail/utils/x.java`